aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 Hereafter, we will take you through a scenario of using Snowflake's Snowpipe Streaming to ingest a simulated stream.
 Then, we will utilize Dynamic tables to transform and prepare the raw ingested JSON payloads into ready-for-analytics datasets.
 These are two of Snowflake's powerful Data Engineering innovations for ingestion and transformation.

-The simulated data feed will be Stock Limit Orders, with new, changed, and cancelled orders represented as RDBMS transaction logs captured from INSERT, UPDATE, and DELETE database events.
+The simulated data feed will be Stock Limit Orders, with new, changed, and canceled orders represented as RDBMS transaction logs captured from INSERT, UPDATE, and DELETE database events.
 These events will be transmitted as JSON payloads and land into a Snowflake table with a variant data column.
 This is the same type of stream ingestion typically created by Change-Data-Capture (CDC) agents that parse transaction logs of a database or event notification mechanisms of modern applications.
 However, this could simulate any type of stream in any industry.
-This streaming ingestion use case was modeled similarly to one previously handled with Snowflake's Kafka Connector, but no Kafka is necessary for this use case as a Snowpipe Streaming client can enable replacing the Kafka middleware infrastructure, saving cost & complexity.
+This streaming ingestion use case was modeled similarly to one previously handled with Snowflake's Kafka Connector.
+Still, no Kafka is necessary for this use case as a Snowpipe Streaming client can enable replacing the Kafka middleware infrastructure, saving cost & complexity.
 Once landed, Dynamic Tables are purpose-built Snowflake objects for Data Engineering to transform the raw data into data ready for insights.

 Our Source ‘database' has stock trades for the Dow Jones Industrials, [30 US stocks](https://www.nyse.com/quote/index/DJI).
 On average 200M-400M stock trades are executed per day.
-Our agent will be capturing Limit Order transaction events for these 30 stocks, which are new orders, updates to orders (changes in quantity or the limit price), and orders that are canceled.
-For this simulation, there are 3 new orders for every 2 updates, and then one cancellation.
-This scenario's datastream will first reproduce a heavy workload of an initial market opening session and, secondly, a more modest continuous flow.
+Our agent will capture Limit Order transaction events for these 30 stocks, which are new orders, updates to orders (changes in quantity or the limit price), and canceled orders.
+For this simulation, there are three new orders for every two updates and one cancellation.
+This scenario's datastream will first reproduce a heavy workload of an initial market opening session and a more modest continuous flow.
 Snowflake data consumers want to see three perspectives on limit orders: what is the "current" list of orders that filters out stale and canceled orders, a historical table showing every event on the source (in a traditional slowly changing dimension format), and current orders summarized by stock ticker symbol and by long or short position.
 Latency needs to be minimized, 1-2 minutes would be ideal for the end-to-end process.

 More Snowflake capabilities can further enrich your incoming data using Snowflake Data Marketplace data, train and deploy machine learning models, perform fraud detection, and other use cases.
 We will cover these in future posts.

-First, you need to extract this [file](/assets/java/CDCSimulatorApp.zip), which will create a CDCSimulatorApp directory and many files within it.
+First, you need to extract this [file](/assets/java/CDCSimulatorApp.zip), creating a `CDCSimulatorApp` directory and many files within it.

-From your terminal, navigate to your working directory, then the directory extracted (CDCSimulatorApp) and run these two commands:
+From your terminal, navigate to your working directory, then the directory extracted (`CDCSimulatorApp`), and run these two commands:

 {% highlight bash linenos %}
 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8 -nocrypt
 openssl rsa -in rsa_key.p8 -pubout -out rsa_key.pub
 {% endhighlight %}

 In Snowflake, create a dedicated role for your Streaming Application.
-For this, run these commands, using the Public Key generated in the previous step (the content of `rsa_key.pub`):
+For this, run these commands using the Public Key generated in the previous step (the content of `rsa_key.pub`):

 {% highlight sql linenos %}
 create role if not exists VHOL_CDC_AGENT;